 Popular picture: In front of the Stephen Foster Museum

 Falling Creek Falls

-Falling Creek Falls (in Lake City) is right off of I-10 and is one of the few places you can find a waterfall in North Florida.
+Falling Creek Falls (in Lake City) is directly off of I-10 and is one of the few places you can find a waterfall in North Florida.
 It has a short stroller-friendly boardwalk to the waterfall.
 It also has a nice, small playground and a couple historical buildings that you can see from the outside.
 There is also a short walking trail through the woods.
-Be sure to bring mosquito spray.
+Tip: Be sure to bring mosquito spray!